-Guidelines for Use of CCL, CNE, and equipment
+Guidelines for Use of CCL equipment

-- Wash hands prior to all CCL experiences. - Sign "in" and "out" when using the CCL at times other than class times - Regard the manikins as human beings and treat them with respect and dignity. - Respect the rights of others using the CCL. - Preschedule a time for competency check offs with CCL staff or faculty.
+- Wash hands prior to all CCL experiences. - Sign in and out when using the CCL outside of class times - Regard the manikins as human beings and treat them with respect and dignity. - Respect the rights of others using the CCL. - Preschedule a time for competency check offs with CCL staff or faculty.
 There are times when the student will need to preschedule times for practice in the CCL.
 Students are expected to be prepared prior to competency check offs.
-This includes completion of reading assignments and independent practice. - Report damaged equipment or educational materials immediately to faculty or CCL staff. - Upon leaving the CCL please return equipment to appropriate storage area and leave the CCL in a neat and orderly condition.
+This includes completion of reading assignments and independent practice. - Report damaged equipment or educational materials immediately to faculty or CCL staff. - Upon leaving the CCL, return equipment to appropriate storage area and leave the CCL in a neat and orderly condition.